-Merit scholarships in the amount of \$1,000 or more will be awarded each academic year.
+Merit scholarships for \$1,000 will be awarded each academic year.
 Students must have at least a 3.0 grade point average and meet all other eligibility criteria.
-Special consideration will be given to students who express their intention to transfer to Frostburg State University upon graduation from Allegany College of Maryland.
+Special consideration will be given to students who intend to transfer to Frostburg State University upon graduation from Allegany College of Maryland.